 All major German cities and towns have Christmas markets but it is usually the smaller towns that offer more romantic settings.
 For medieval flavor, perennial tourist favorite Rothenburg ob der Tauber is hard to beat.
 If visiting on a weekend, it is worth bearing in mind that Rothenburg was a major bustling market town during the Middle Ages too.
 Trains to Rothenburg ob der Tauber always require transfers but this little town is worth the trouble.

 In the far north of Germany, near Hamburg, is Lübeck.
 Although now a city, its historic old town full of brick Gothic buildings is on an island in the Trave River.
 This UNESCO World Cultural Heritage-listed site offers a magical setting for the Lübeck Christmas market that has been a tradition since 1648.

-German Christmas markets has a long tradition and is a highlight of advent in Germany.
+German Christmas markets have a long tradition and are highlights of the advent period in Germany.
 Visits to Weihnachtsmärkte need not cost a fortune, as cheap flights are available on low-cost airlines flying from London, the UK, and Ireland to Germany.